MAXbrite® 500 Series Burner – Product Introduction

-The Aladdin® MAXbrite® Model 500 is a refinement of and replacement to the most recent Aladdin® Model 23 side draft burner.
+The Aladdin® MAXbrite® Model 500 is a refined and improved version of the previous Aladdin® Model 23 side draft burner.
+Therefore, the new MAXbrite® is now the replacement for side draft lamps.
 Our goal was to maximize light output.
-We made changes to eliminate random air leaks that have troubled Model 23 production since the Model 23 England burner was discontinued.
+Many Model 23 burners suffer from random air leaks.
 Those air leaks caused troublesome spikes in the flame.
-The MAXbrite® Model 500 burner eliminates those spikes which kept mantles from being used at full brightness.
+As a result, Model 23 burners prevented mantles from reaching their maximum brightness capabilities.
+The MAXbrite® Model 500 burner eliminates the air leaks and spikes and allows mantles to reach their full brightness potential.

-The Aladdin® MAXbrite® Model 500 burner is matched with a new redesigned MAXbrite® chimney which modifies the airflow around the chimney base to further increase the mantle’s light output.
+The Aladdin® MAXbrite® Model 500 burner is to be paired with a new MAXbrite® chimney.
+The chimney shape modifes the airflow and to further increase the mantle’s light output.

-The Aladdin® MAXbrite® burner is manufactured at a new factory in China.
+A new factory in China now manufactures the Aladdin® MAXbrite® burner.
 We moved the final assembly and quality control to the USA and all of our current stock was inspected and assembled here in Ohio.
 Collectors are calling it the finest burner produced in the last half century!

 Improved Knob!
-Aladdin® MAXbrite® 500 uses a larger diameter made from a special alloy called ZAMAC (Zinc, Aluminum, Magnesium and Copper).
-This alloy is not as heat conductive as brass so the knob stays cooler to the touch.
-The larger diameter makes wick adjustment much easier.
+Aladdin® MAXbrite® 500 features a knob that is larger in diameter.
+As a result, wick adjusting is much easier.
+Knobs are now made from a special alloy called ZAMAC (Zinc, Aluminum, Magnesium and Copper).
+The knob will stay cooler to the touch because ZAMAC is not as heat conductive as brass.

-The bushing in the side of the MAXbrite® burner base that holds the wick adjustment shaft is attached without deforming the side of the burner basket.
-The Model 23 burners are often seen with a dent around the bushing where too much pressure was applied from the outside to install the bushing.
+The wick adjustment bushing is now attached in a way that does not deform the side of the burner.
+Model 23 burners are often seen with a dent around the bushing where too much pressure was applied from the outside during production.
 Our new tooling produces a better product.

 Precise Fit!
-Close examination shows that some of the corners in the burner where parts come together are tighter or sharper on the Aladdin® MAXbrite® 500 than on the Model 23.
-The MAXbrite® is made with all new tooling.
+Close examination shows that some of the corners in the burner where parts come together are tighter or sharper than on the Model 23.

 Improved Air Flow!
-Throughout the Aladdin® MAXbrite® Model 500 burner there are improvements designed to provide metered air supply when needed to eliminate leaks that reduce performance.
+There are many improvements throughout the Aladdin® MAXbrite® Model 500 burner.
+Those improvements provide metered air supply when needed in order to eliminate leaks that reduce performance.
 The result?
 Improved combustion and brilliant light!

 The gallery appears identical to the Heel-less Gallery (N239AB – Brass & N239AN – Shiny Nickel) used on the Aladdin® Model 23A burner.
-Internal clearances on the new gallery were changed to improve air flow to the mantle.
+Internal clearances on the new gallery improve the air flow to the mantle.
 The new gallery is not fully backwards compatible due to the variations in diameter on the Model 23 burners.
 We have an excellent supply of Model 23 Heel-less Galleries.

 UPDATE: Flame spreaders used on very early models of the MAXbrite® burner may be slightly too large to work on some older burners.
 Starting with Model 501, we made improvements in the tooling designed to improve backwards compatibility.
 As a result, you should be able to use our new N106 flame spreader on older models all the way back to 1928 (12, 21, A, B, C, 23, 23a, 500 Series).